header-banner-guthealthprobiotics.jpg

 Boosting your intake of probiotics and prebiotics

-Put simply, probiotics are live microbes which live in and support our gut function, while prebiotics act as the food for those microbes.
-Both probiotics and prebiotics are naturally present in the food we eat - meaning we can boost our intake by adjusting our diet - but both are also available as health supplements for those that require an alternative source.5
+Put simply, probiotics are live microbes that live in and support our gut function, while prebiotics act as food for those microbes.
+Both probiotics and prebiotics are naturally present in the food we eat - meaning we can boost our intake by adjusting our diet - but both are also available as health supplements for those who require an alternative source.5

-While getting the right balance of both probiotics and prebiotics will help all of us to maintain the number of beneficial microbes in our gut and bring long-term benefits to our gut health, both probiotics and prebiotics may also offer hope as new medical treatments for a range of diseases.
-For example, taking probiotics has been shown to help protect the gut from infection when taking a course of antibiotics and to help treat the inflammatory bowel disease ulcerative colitis,6 while research is ongoing to explore the roles that prebiotics may play in protecting the gut from infections like salmonella and even reducing the risk of bowel cancer.7
+While getting the right balance of both probiotics and prebiotics will help us maintain the number of beneficial microbes in our gut and bring long-term benefits to our gut health, both probiotics and prebiotics may also offer hope as new medical treatments for a range of diseases.
+For example, taking probiotics has been shown to help protect the gut from infection when taking a course of antibiotics and to help treat the inflammatory bowel disease ulcerative colitis,6.
+At the same time, research is ongoing to explore prebiotics' roles in protecting the gut from infections like salmonella and even reducing the risk of bowel cancer.7

 Related articles